Yinying-Lisa/911-Calls-Capstone-Project/README.md

 # 911-Calls-Capstone-Project
-Utilized numpy, pandas, seaborn, plotly in Jupyter notebook to conduct EDA on about 100,000 911 calls data in Montgomery, PA from 2015-2016.
+Utilized NumPy, Pandas, Seaborn, Plotly in Jupyter notebook to conduct EDA on about 100,000 911 call data in Montgomery, PA from 2015-2016.
 Here are some of the graphs that I used to help facilitate the analysis:

 * Count plot
 * Line plot